Pair Dragons in Compartments Porcelain Compotes Chamberlains Worcester Ca.1820

 $2,400.00

-This impressive pair of standing compotes by Chamberlain’s Worcester, made in England circa 1820, is decorated in the celebrated Dragons in Compartments pattern, sometimes also known to collectors as Kylin in Compartments or Bengal Tiger.
+This pair of Chamberlain’s Worcester porcelain compotes, made in England circa 1820, is decorated in the Dragons in Compartments pattern, one of the most sought-after and visually commanding patterns produced by the factory in the Regency period.

-The form is elegant and architectural, with scalloped oval dishes raised on molded pedestal bases that give the pair real presence on a table or cabinet.
+The form is sculptural and well-proportioned, with scalloped oval dishes raised on molded pedestal bases that give the pair strong presence on a table or cabinet.

-The design is organized into four shaped panels surrounding a central floral rosette.
+The interiors are organized into four shaped compartments around a central floral rosette.

 The decoration is chinoiserie interpreted through the confident decorative language of Regency porcelain.

-The palette is vivid and balanced, combining iron red, deep cobalt blue, pink, and apple green with generous gilding.
+Color is a central strength here.
+Iron red, deep cobalt blue, pink, and apple green are anchored by extensive gilding.

-The borders are richly ornamented with geometric diaperwork, scrolling foliage, and alternating iron-red reserves heightened with gold.
+The borders are densely structured with geometric diaper patterns, scrolling elements, and iron red reserves enriched with gold.

-Condition: Very Good with some craquelure on the glaze of the foot
+Condition: Very Good, with some craquelure to the glaze on the foot

 Material: Porcelain